University of Illinois Board of Trustees

 Students should read and become fully aware of the Academic Integrity Policy.
 Students should visit the Academic Integrity website to learn more about academic integrity, see plagiarism and violation examples, and get tips on how to maintain academic integrity which ensures honest and genuine college work.

 Offering placement testing for both math and English, select licensure exams and providing remote testing for online coursework at instructor request.

-The Learning Hub offers academic support through study sessions, group and individual tutoring and in-person and virtual academic support in a wide variety of academic subjects.
+The Learning Hub offers academic support through tutoring (in person and online), workshops, supplemental instruction, and online resources in a wide variety of academic subjects.